The House was built after the great earthquake of 1644 that devastated the region and ruined the premises of the castle.

-Collection composed of about 140 motorcycles and several microcars, in perfect condition and original, from the 20s to the 70s It will make the visitor move in time and know what vehicles our elders used.
+Collection composed of about 140 motorcycles and several microcars, in perfect condition and original, from the 20s to the 70s, the visitor will take a trip through time.

-The museum is located in a room of 500 m2 and its architectural beauty is a room that leaves many visitors surprised.
-Apart from motorcycles and cars, the museum is decorated with a series of ancient objects such as sewing machines, typewriters, coffee makers, telephones, radios, which makes it a set of pieces of great admiration.
+The museum is located in a room of 500 m2 and its architectural beauty leaves many visitors in awe.
+Apart from motorcycles and cars, the museum is decorated with a series of ancient objects such as sewing machines, typewriters, coffee makers, telephones, radios adding more history to an already historical room.

 Crta.
 Callosa-Guadalest Km.
 7